• Home

 wines_df.plot(kind='scatter',ax=ax,x='points',y='price',title='Scatterplot of Price to Points of Wine')

-iii) Complete the code below to plot a boxplot showing the distribution of the point
+iii) Complete the code below to plot a boxplot showing the distribution of the points of the bottles of wines.
+[0.5]

 # Complete the code below to plot a boxplot.